haxorof/ansible-role-docker-ce/README.md

 # Ensures dependencies are installed so that 'docker_service' Ansible module will work.
 docker_compose: false
 # Ensures that docker-compose is installed without pip, meaning 'docker_service' will NOT work.
+# Important!
+This only has any affect when 'docker_compose' is set to true.
 docker_compose_no_pip: false
 # Ensures dependencies are installed so that 'docker_stack' Ansible module will work.
 docker_stack: false